gleon3/Reversi/Definition_of_Done.md

--acceptance criteria met
+- acceptance criteria met
--coding guidelines (English, Google Java Style Guide) are fulfilled -automatic tests are present and passed
+- coding guidelines (English, Google Java Style Guide) are fulfilled
+- automatic tests are present and passed
--code was tested successfully by hand
+- code was tested successfully by hand
--code is documented and commented sufficiently and clearly -updated Changelog
+- code is documented and commented sufficiently and clearly
+- updated Changelog
--successful Code-Review by one or more team members/Code was created during Pair-Programming
+- successful Code-Review by one or more team members/Code was created during Pair-Programming